 John Landis surprisingly crafted an incredibly oddball and fresh comedy filled with occasional musical sequences and stars in almost every single little role (even Spielberg has a small cameo role as the main tax collector towards the end ) that helped "The Blues Brothers" to become a smash hit and gain cult status.
 The whole film is meticulously crafted, the characters of the Blues brothers who always wear sunglasses, dark suites and act cool are irresistibly charming (and influential for thousands of films that copied their persona) and their "mission from God" where it seems that they are unstoppable is conceptualized with childishly simple means, Dan Aykroyd and John Belushi delivered the roles of their careers while the dynamic charge, analytical view, fantastic fun and masterful comedy directing ensure that this is undoubtedly Landis' best film, a comic masterpiece.

 The aversion of some critics is truly baseless since the story has an endless supply of great scenes, like the one where the Blues brothers are late so they charge with their car towards a bridge, accidentally by the way forcing a dozen of neo-Nazis who caused the traffic jam to jump from it into the dirty river, and sometimes the unusual perspectives are very intelligent, like the explosion that causes the building to collapse while the camera views inside and depicts the two main heroes falling through the floor.
 And the final car chase sequence in Chicago, where the Blues brothers are driving away from hundreds of police cars avoiding the poles of the elevated trailways, street holes and cleaning the mirror of their own vehicle, is truly unbelievable and virtuoso executed and still remains the golden standard for those kind of films.
-"The Blues Brothers" are a shining film, a one where the viewers cheer for the characters and enjoy the ride, a comedy that's the way it should be and that puts many today's comedies to shame.
+"The Blues Brothers" are a shining film, a one where the viewers cheer for the characters and enjoy the ride, a comedy that's the way it should be and that puts many today's comedies to shame - it starts off contagiously fun, and with time just grows exponentially.